shopnilsazal/blogify/README.md

 # Blogify
 #### A simple blog app built with Love and Django.

 It supports posts with category, tags and comments.
 You can also search posts.
+Materializecss is used for frontend.

 ## Instructions